 “Almond blossom, sent to teach us that the spring days soon will reach us.”
 Edwin Arnold

 We are firm believers in knowing where our food comes from.
-Our food system is all too often opaque, and it’s our mission to push the food industry in a positive direction by offering transparency at every turn.
-We deliberately seek grower partners with a similar philosophy which is one of the many reasons we love our almond supplier, Treehouse.
+Our food system is all too often opaque, and it’s our mission to push the food industry in a positive direction by being transparent.
+We deliberately seek grower partners with a similar philosophy, which is one of the many reasons we love our almond supplier, Treehouse.

 Why Treehouse Almonds?

 Located in the fertile Mediterranean-like climate of the San Joaquin Valley, Treehouse shares our commitment to sustainability.
 Sourcing almonds exclusively from their own farms and a select few family farms in the area allows them to maintain strict standards for environmental impact.
-These standards include water-saving techniques such as micro-irrigation systems, solar-powered irrigation systems, and Hortau field management systems which gather real-time soil, moisture, and weather data to provide precise irrigation to eliminate water waste.
+These standards include water-saving techniques such as micro-irrigation systems, solar-powered irrigation systems, and Hortau field management systems.
+These systems eliminate water waste by gathering real-time soil, moisture, and weather data.

 Treehouse is a Bee-Friendly Farm

 Treehouse is a certified Bee-Friendly Farm and a member of the Pollinator Partnership.
 They are committed to “raising bee-health awareness and protecting our pollinators through sustainable agricultural practices.”
 Pollinators provide 1 in 3 bites of the food we eat, and they are in jeopardy.
-(More on that here).
-By adhering to the principles outlined by the Pollinator Partnership such as designating 3-6% of their land to nutritious foraging land for bees and practicing Integrated Pest Management to reduce or eliminate the use of chemicals, they are doing their part to combat pollinator devastation.
+By following the principles outlined by the Pollinator Partnership, such as designating 3-6% of their land to nutritious foraging land for bees and practicing Integrated Pest Management to eliminate the use of chemicals, they are doing their part to combat pollinator devastation.

 Delicious Ingredients Make Delicious Food